-This Section 7 deals with details of these subjects, which are specific to hang gliders.
+This Section 7 deals with details of these subjects, which are specific to hang gliding (hang gliders and paragliders).

 1.4 Development of Sub-Sections

 It shall be considered a general principle of the development of these regulations that they remain consistent throughout the various disciplines except where this is impractical due to basic differences in the Classes or where the traditional format of Category 1 events in a particular discipline require different regulations.